paenuth/escapethechasm/README.md

+# About the Website

+This is the official website dedicated to the Hackathon event known as "Mammothon" AS a part of a submission to Parawallet "Arcade Games"

+It contains details about the game, "Escape The Chasm" which is an Arcade Platformer Shooter game made in a separate repo.

 # Para React Vite Starter Template

 This template provides a minimal setup to get Para working in a Vite + React application.
 It includes a basic Para